 Nicole Beharie establishes herself as one of Hollywood’s most underrated talents with her strong and heartfelt performance as Turquoise Jones in Channing Godfrey Peoples first feature film, Miss Juneteenth.
-The film centers the holiday Juneteenth which celebrates the emancipation of slaves in Texas in 1865, and the pageant that commemorates the day.
+The film centers on the holiday Juneteenth which celebrates the emancipation of slaves in Texas in 1865, and the pageant that commemorates the day.
 In this small Texas town, high school-aged girls compete for a chance at a crown and a full scholarship to the University of their choice.
 Pageantry life isn’t for everyone, but the benefits offer tuition and avoiding years of debt.
-Pageant judges teach finalists to be more than just a pretty face to succeed—something the protagonist learns entirely too late.
+Pageant judges teach finalists you need to be more than just a pretty face to succeed—something the Turquoise learns entirely too late.

 Turquoise (Nicole Beharie) is a young mother living below the poverty line, and working several jobs to make ends meet.
 Her 14-year-old daughter Kai (Alexis Chikaeze) wants to date boys and become a dancer, but her mother has other plans.
 She wants Kai to compete in the 2019 Miss Juneteenth pageant.
-These pageants aren’t cheap, though.
+These pageants aren’t cheap.
 Dresses can run between $400-$1000–money Turquoise doesn’t have.
 To make winning this pageant a reality, she sacrifices paying household bills to make sure Kai is prepared.

 Viewers may call this film too laid back because it lacks violence, but there is trauma here.
 As a teen growing up with an alcoholic mother and an absent father, Turquoise made decisions based on the images she grew up with.
 Peoples’ narrative explains this well enough without overwhelming audiences with images of Black torment.
 Miss Juneteenth is reminiscent of an August Wilson play where there is a protagonist who is given a struggle and the audience watches them solve it without traumatizing the characters over and over again.
 Peoples also makes a statement about mother and daughter relationships, and what happens when mothers project their hopes and dreams onto their daughters.
 Turquoise is unwilling to accept she is living vicariously through Kai and neglecting her wants and needs as well as her own.